 What Qualifies as a Work-Related Injury?

 Not all injuries sustained at work will qualify as a work-related injury.
 As mentioned, OSHA defines work-related injuries as those caused by accidents or conditions in the workplace.
-Since this definition is a little vague, there’s usually a lot of grey area when it comes to identifying an injury as work-related.
+Since this definition is a little vague, there’s usually a lot of grey area when it comes to identifying an injury or illness as work-related.

 For example, an employee who sees another employee getting hurt while at work and faints at the sight of blood is considered work-related.
 But if the incident happened outside of the employee’s working hours, it won’t count as a work-related injury.